U.S. military ends Ebola mission in Liberia

 Speaking to lawmakers during a visit to Washington on Thursday, Liberia's President Ellen Johnson Sirleaf thanked the United States for its support during the crisis.

-U.S. soldiers built treatment centres, set up mobile testing labs, and provided transportation and logistical support.
+U.S. soldiers built treatment centers, set up mobile testing labs, and provided transportation and logistical support.
 Military medical teams trained around 1,500 local health workers.

 "A lot of our health workers of this country died during the course of the Ebola crisis," Liberian nurse Juma Kollie told Reuters.
 "There was a need to have some attention giving to them.
 So the American government came in that direction."

-Note: (This version of the story has been corrected to include missing word "said" in fourth paragraph)